 Related Reading: Can You Run a Pressure Washer Off a Well?

 How much water does a 2000 psi pressure washer use?

-If we take into account that a 1400 psi pressure washer uses 2 GPM and a 2300 psi pressure washer uses 1.6 GSM through simple maths we can assume that a 2000 psi pressure washer uses approximately 1.7 GSM dependent on factors outlined earlier.
+If we take into account that a 1400 psi pressure washer uses 2 GPM and a 2300 psi pressure washer uses 1.6 GSM through simple math we can assume that a 2000 psi washer uses approximately 1.7 GSM dependent on factors outlined earlier.

 Other factors to bear in mind is the age of your equipment, how much detergent you have mixed in with your water, and how well serviced your machine is.

 How fast does water come out of a pressure washer?